statox/workshop/src/lib/Notes/data/docker-proxy.md

     systemctl restart docker
     ```

-In order to have the apt-get working inside the Dockerfile via the proxy you have to add some build args to the command:
+In order to have `apt-get` working inside the Dockerfile via the proxy you have to add some build args to the command:

 ```bash
 docker build --build-arg http_proxy=http://proxy.service.kwift.eu:3128 --build-arg https_proxy=http://proxy.service.kwift.eu:3128 .